Jeffrey D. Thomas

 Central Connecticut State University

-History and Nature of Science part of Integrate:Workshops:Teaching the Methods of Geoscience:Course
+History and Nature of Science part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Course

-The development of my understanding of the methods of earth science part of Integrate:Workshops:Teaching the Methods of Geoscience:Essays
+The development of my understanding of the methods of earth science part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Essays

 The development of my understanding of the methods of earth science Jeff Thomas, Physics and Earth Science, Central Connecticut State University My first job after college was working for a small, private weather ...